Probing the electromagnetic response of dielectric antennas by vortex electron beams: Note: Classical electric and magnetic current components

 However, we note that especially for larger $l$ or for probed structures with dimensions comparable to the vortex focus, the loss probability calculated using this model can differ both qualitatively and quantitatively from the rigorous approach, \textit{i.e.}~using the overlap integral in Eq.~\eqref{Eq:GamQ} within the quantum-mechanical description of the VEBs.
-We also note that an alternative magnetic current deduced from an effective spiralling electric current, as presented in Ref.~\cite{Mohammadi}, is expressed as $\mathbf{J}_\mathrm{m}=2\mathrm{i}l e\hbar c^2/(m_\mathrm{e}v R_{0,l}^2\omega)\mathrm{e}^{\mathrm{i}\omega z/v}\mathbf{e}_z$, which involves an additional factor $4c^2/(R_{0,l}^2\omega^2)$ in their expression, as compared to Eq.~\eqref{Eq:Jm_der}.
-The expression in Ref. [~\cite{Mohammadi}] provides values 1--4 orders of magnitude larger than those obtained with our formulation in the optical range and for reasonable beam radius.
+We also note that an alternative magnetic current deduced from an effective spiralling electric current, as presented in Ref.~\cite{Mohammadi}, is expressed as $\mathbf{J}_\mathrm{m}=2\mathrm{i}l e\hbar c^2/(m_\mathrm{e}v R_{0,l}^2\omega)\mathrm{e}^{\mathrm{i}\omega z/v}\mathbf{e}_z$, which involves an additional factor $4c^2/(R_{0,l}^2\omega^2)$ in their expression, as compared to Eq.~\eqref{Eq:Jm_der}, yielding several orders of magnitude larger values for the magnetic field current amplitude.